commandus/rcr/gtests/lib/docs/faq.md

 If you really need to see such LOG messages, a workaround is to temporarily break the death test (e.g. by changing the regex pattern it is expected to match).
 Admittedly, this is a hack.
-We'll consider a more permanent solution after the fork-and-exec-style death tests are implemented.
+We'll consider a more permanent solution after the fork-and-execSqliteStmt-style death tests are implemented.

 ## The compiler complains about `no match for 'operator<<'` when I use an assertion.
 What gives?